mariajose19/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Maria Jose Castro is a researcher that focuses in neuropsychology, neuroimaging and genetics with a particular interest in quantitative models and statistics.
+Maria Jose Castro-Gomez is a researcher that focuses in neuropsychology, neuroimaging and genetics with a particular interest in quantitative models and statistics.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.